-Mr. Runcie is currently the chief executive officer and co-founder of the Education Finance Institute (EFI), a nonprofit organization committed to supporting social mobility through the strengthening of postsecondary institutions that serve low-income, first generation and under-resourced students and families.
+James Runcie’s professional career spans the private, public and nonprofit sectors.
+Mr. Runcie is currently the chief executive officer and co-founder of the Partnership for Education Advancement, a nonprofit organization committed to supporting social mobility by strengthening postsecondary institutions that serve low-income, first-generation and underrepresented students and families.

 Mr. Runcie holds an MBA with distinction from Harvard Business School and a bachelor’s degree in mathematics from the College of Holy Cross.